From Xojo Documentation

 A hierarchical ListBox works like a tree view.
-When you set a ListBox to be hierarchical (by setting the Hierarchical proper to ON or True) then rows can be expanded to display child content (and then collapsed later).
+Xojo uses the generic terms Expandable Rows to describe this style of ListBox.
+To allow for expandable rows, set the AllowExpandableRows property to true then rows can be expanded to display child content (and then collapsed later).

-Windows uses plus and minus signs to indicate rows that are parents; Mac and Linux use disclosure triangles.
+Windows uses plus and minus signs to indicate rows that are parents; macOS and Linux use disclosure triangles.

-The following code, which is in the ListBox's Open event handler, populates a hierarchy: The s1 string contains the parent level and sub1 contains the elements that are nested within each of s1's elements.
+The following code, which is in the ListBox's Open event handler, populates a ListBox with expandable rows: The s1 string contains the parent level and sub1 contains the elements that are nested within each of s1's elements.
 It is a list of comma-delimited lists, with each list delimited by semicolons.
 The elements of sub1 are initially hidden because they are stored in a hidden column.